macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Incubate at room temperature, on HULA MIXER for 15min to bind RNA
   - Place on magnet for 5min, until solution is clear
   - Pipette out and discard clear solution
-  - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette off supernatant.
+  - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette out and discard supernatant.
+  - Repeat 80% EtOH wash (discard supernatant).
+  - Spin down beads to bottom of tubes.
-  - Repeat 80% EtOH wash.
-Let air dry for 3min
+  - Let air dry for 3min
-  - Elute off beads with 8 uL nuclease free water (using the whole sample - not trying to have any in reserve)
+  - Resuspend beads in 8 uL nuclease free water (using the whole sample - not trying to have any in reserve)
+  - Place on magnet for 2 minutes, and elute sample from beads, KEEEP supernatant!

 #### QC

   - QC: Save 2 uL from remaining RNA before addition of SUPERase-IN
-  - Run 8 random samples on Qubit (hsRNA) and another 8 on Tapestation RNA High Sensitivity tape to check the fragmentation profile.
-  - **If only running 8 samples total, do all on Tapestation and Qubit
+  - Run on HSRNA Tapestation
   - Add 1uL SUPERase-IN (20U/uL) to the sample and store at -80°C if not proceeding to ligation.

 **PAUSE POINT**